NIGK20001U Rural-Urban Transformations in the Global South

 MSc Programme in Geography and Geoinformatics with a minor subject

-The aim of the course is to provide an in-depth theoretical and empirical understanding of rural and urban transformations in the Global South.
-The course outlines contemporary trends in rural development and urbanization and how these processes interact with sustainable development.
-The course examines how rural and urban transformations are inextricably linked economically, politically, socially and environmentally and considers the contribution of rural-urban connections, small town growth, multi-local householding, rural-urban migration, peri-urban expansion and proliferations of urban informality to these transformations.
-The vulnerability and resilience of rural and urban communities are analysed in relation to wider rural-urban transformations and linked with local, national and global drivers of change – such as economic globalisation, international political agendas and global environmental change (including climate change).
-The theoretical literature underpinning rural-urban transformations informs the comparison of case studies from Africa, Asia and Latin America.
+The aim of the course is to provide an in-depth theoretical and empirical understanding of contemporary rural and urban transformations in the Global South.
+The course provides a critical overview of urbanization processes and associated transformations of both urban and rural spaces, which are inextricably linked economically, politically, socially and environmentally.
+The course considers the contribution of rural-urban connections, peri-urban transformations, migration, multi-locality and small town growth.
+Resilience of rural and urban communities is considered in relation to wider rural-urban transformations and linked with local, national and global drivers of change – such as economic globalisation, international political agendas and global environmental change (including climate change).
+The theoretical literature underpinning rural-urban transformations informs the comparison of case studies from Africa and Asia.
 The course considers how rural-urban transformations are situated in and contribute towards the global agenda on sustainable development (the SDGs).

-Rural-urban transformation, sustainable development, urbanization, rural development, small town growth, rural-urban connections, migration, multi-locality, peri-urban expansion, informality, vulnerability, resilience
+Rural-urban transformation, sustainable development, urbanization, rural transformation, small town growth, rural-urban connections, migration, multi-locality, peri-urban transformation, informality, urban resilience.

-- Identify relevant theories and methodologies for analysing rural-urban transformations in the Global South.
+- Identify and outline relevant theoretical approaches to contemporary rural-urban transformations in the Global South.

-- Outline the theoretical approaches to rural-urban transformations and how these relate to debates within human geography and the broader social sciences.
+- Criticially discuss theoretical approaches to rural-urban transformations and how these relate to debates within human geography and the broader social sciences.

-- Describe empirical aspects of rural and urban transformations in the Global South, including the significance of urbanization, rural development, rural-urban connections, small town growth, multi-locality, rural-urban migration, peri-urban expansion and urban informality.
+- Empirically assess aspects of rural-urban transformations in the Global South, including the dynamics of urbanization, rural transformation, migration and small town growth.

-- Consider the potential impact of global, national and local policies on rural and urban transformations and how these transformations can be supported in a sustainable, inclusive and equitable manner.
+- Consider the potential impact of global, national and local policies on rural-urban transformations and how these transformations can be supported in a sustainable, inclusive and equitable manner.

 Please see Absalon.